sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 This isn’t a linear process.
 You don’t map the opportunity space, choose a target opportunity, generate solutions, build something and then start over.
 All of these activities need to be happening in parallel.
 You want to stay open to the fact that you might have missed opportunities, that you might have chosen the wrong opportunity.
 Keeping an interview on the books each week helps to catch those mistakes.
 It also helps you develop a continuous mindset, rather than a waterfall mindset.

 “Tell me about your recent decision to discontinue use of the product.”
-You’ll probably need to prefice this with, please don’t hesitate to share negative feedback with us
+You’ll probably need to preface this with, please don’t hesitate to share negative feedback with us

 ## About automating
 blocking a morning/afternoon for discovery interviews makes it easy to protect/commit to the time and makes it easy for support/customer-facing teams to help recruit/schedule. if you have the luxury of a ux research/coordinator they can help set-up/modify calendly self-scheduling pages with screening criteria or to help route the right customers to the right teams based on the opportunities they’re trying to learn most about

-I’ve had success using Calendly for interviews.
-It eliminates a LOT of the scheduling pain especially wrt time zone coordination.
-Their free plan includes one ‘meeting type’ which is all I need.
+Success using Calendly for interviews.
+It eliminates a lot of the scheduling pain especially wrt time zone coordination.
+Their free plan includes one ‘meeting type’

 combined `firebase remote config` with `typeform` with `calendly` to create a survey that I can change out at any time.
 Here is what I’m trying currently: